December 31, 2023

 Lyrics: Ralph Rodgers, K. Newell Dayley, and Laurie Huffman

-Arrangement: Sam Caron
+Arrangement: Sam Cardon

 Music: Louis Vierne

-Music: Giulio Caccini
+Music: Attributed to Giulio Caccini

 Arrangement: Mack Wilberg

-Music: Traditional hymn
+Music: Traditional Hymn

 Lyrics: Howard Walter